nathan-contino/the-great-diffenator/README.md

-# Module sig-diff-vision
+# Module the-great-diffenator

 A vision service that detects when images differ significantly from previous images.
 It compares each new image against a set of remembered images and returns detections when significant changes are found.

-## Model natch:sig-diff-vision:sig-diff-vision
+## Model natch:the-great-diffenator:pixel-diff

 A vision service that detects significant changes between images by comparing them against a set of remembered images.